information about the Family Inclusion Network (FIN)

 If you would like to see a copy of this submission send a message to firstname.lastname@example.org

-If you ring either of our telephone numbers and the call is not answered please leave a name and contact number and we will return your call.
+If you ring our advice line telephone number (0405 019 450 (M) (see services) and the call is not answered please leave a name and contact number and we will return your call.

 The aim of FIN-NSW is to give parent and families of 'children in care' a voice.
 These parents should not be characterized as 'dead beat parents' as many are not.
 Birth parents and families have a useful ongoing contribution to make to the lives of their children and to the debate about how to protect children's well-being.
 FIN promotes best practice in child protection and works from the belief that birth families are important to children's well-being.
 In keeping with this view FIN aims to promote family inclusive child protection practice.